Develop5/Practices/Java/playwrightJava/pwjmavenpom/MyNotes.md

   - [ ] Correct link for each page
   - [ ] "Fork me..." visible and in green
   - [ ] "Powered by"
-- From Heroky main page, test navigation to other pages
+- From Heroky main page, test navigation to each of child pages
   - [ ] New URL for each
+  - [ ] Navigate back and verify the URL corresponds to Heroku main page
 - Once in another page, test it thoroughly:
     * [ ] A/B testing
       * [ ] Title